lingui/js-lingui/docs/index.rst

    Projects using LinguiJS <misc/showroom>
    Comparison with react-intl <misc/react-intl>
    Talks and articles about i18n in JavaScript <misc/talks-about-i18n>
-   RFCs and design decisions <rfc/toc>
+   Scripts, tools and services related to LinguiJS <misc/tooling>

 Indices